Be part of the action!

 Permanent facilities at places such as Forrestburn in Lanarkshire, Doune in Perthshire, Bo’ness in West Lothian and Fintray in Aberdeenshire see regular Hill Climbs being run there and licenced Kart race meetings take place at circuits at Larkhall south of Glasgow, Crail in Fife, Boyndie in Banffshire and Golspie in Sutherland.
 Sprints also take place at many of these permanent venues and at dedicated facilities such as Kames in Ayrshire and Alford in Aberdeenshire.

 The Scottish Motor Racing Club (SMRC) runs most race meetings in Scotland.
 In addition, both the British Automobile Racing Club (BARC) and the British Racing and Sports Car Club (BRSCC) run high profile meetings at Knockhill.
-The SMRC is responsible for co-ordinating the marshalling for all these.

 A large number of SMMC members marshal at race meetings in Scotland - most of these meetings count for SMMC attendance purposes.